 Goats LOVE to eat poison ivy and will decimate in no time.

 If getting your own goat is not an option, borrow one.
-We have friends that raise goats and did this in the beginning when the poison ivy was overtaking our entire backyard.
+We have friends who raise goats and did this in the beginning when the poison ivy was overtaking our entire backyard.

-You might need to follow up with some other method if you borrow the goats, but it’s a good way to get rid of huge poison ivy vines.
+If you borrow the goats, you might need to follow up with some other method, but it’s a good way to eliminate huge poison ivy vines.

 3. Hire a neighbor who isn’t allergic to poison ivy